duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 <!-- /summary -->

-Here we specify that if the `error` property in the API result is defined (meaning there are no results to use) we `return` a call to `Spice.failed('npm')`, which stops the execution of the function and as a result, won't display an instant answer.
+Here we specify that if the `error` property in the API result is defined (meaning there are no results to use) we `return` a call to `Spice.failed('npm')`, which stops the execution of the function and as a result, won't display an Instant Answer.
 It's important to use `Spice.failed();` because this lets the rest of the Spice system know our Spice isn't going to display so that other relevant answers can be given an opportunity to display.

 In other cases, because most APIs return an array of results, a similar check should be made to see if the results array has a `length`.
 This way, if no results were returned from the API we can stop and display nothing.

 Moving on, the next part is very important, it defines how the Spice result should look and specifies which parts of the API result are important.
-This piece of code tells DuckDuckGo to show the instant answer:
+This piece of code tells DuckDuckGo to show the Instant Answer:

 ## Display our Spice Result (and Specify some Details)